 More than just medical treatment, recovering from a catastrophic injury requires a legal team that understands the lifetime of challenges ahead.
-If you or a loved one has suffered the loss of a limb due to negligence, the Los Angeles amputation lawyers from Jacoby and Meyers are ready to fight for your future.
+If you or a loved one has suffered the loss of a limb due to negligence, the Los Angeles amputation lawyers at Jacoby and Meyers provide representation focused on protecting your legal rights and future stability.

-- Established in 1972, our firm has decades of experience providing trusted legal representation.
+- Established in 1972, our firm has decades of experience providing legal representation.

 - Proudly serving California communities for over 50 years with dedication and integrity.